reallygoodprogrammer/pwserver/README.md

 # pwserver

-*A server for running, managin, logging playwright jobs*
+*A server for running, scheduling, and simplifying multiple playwright jobs*

 A **plugin** is defined as some custom python playwright job that is ran and managed by the server but written by you, the developer.